 In the body, minerals are mainly used to regulate and balance our body chemistry; the exceptions are calcium, phosphorus and magnesium which are the major constituents of bone.

-For example, a 63.5kg (10 stone) man needs 400g of carbohydrate a day but only 40mcg of chromium, which is less than a millionth of the amount.
+For example, a 63.5kg (10 stone) man needs 400g of Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… a day but only 40mcg of What it does: Helps balance blood sugar, normalise hunger and reduce cravings, improves lifespan, helps protect cells, essential for heart function.
+Deficiency Signs: Excessive or…, which is less than a millionth of the amount.
 Yet chromium is no less important.

 The main minerals to be mindful of

 Although we need all the minerals mentioned above in order to be healthy, there are some that vegans need to be particularly aware of, not because you cannot get them from a plant-based diet, as is the case with vitamin B12, but because you need to be mindful about what you eat in order to achieve enough.
-The most important in this respect are iron, iodine, selenium, calcium, magnesium and zinc.
+The most important in this respect are What it does: As a component of red blood cells, iron transports oxygen and carbon dioxide to and from cells.
+Also vital for energy production…., iodine, What it does: Antioxidant properties help to protect against free radicals and carcinogens, reduces inflammation, stimulates immune system to fight infections, promotes a healthy heart,…, calcium, magnesium and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress….
 The last two are not more deficient in a vegan diet than in an omnivorous one; they are just the most commonly deficient in everyone’s diet, and the most important for health.

 OPTIMUM NUTRITION FOR VEGANS